ajpeng/Coding-Practice-CTCI-Java-With-Test/README.md

 # Get started

 This repo includes two git branches:
-- **practice**: Only tests are provided.
-It's up to you to find a solution.
-- **master**: Both tests and solutions are provided.
+- **main**: Both tests and only optimal solutions are provided.
 Compare yours with mine.
+- **blind-practice**: Both tests and solutions are provided.
+Non-optimal but more intuitive solutions are also provided.

 To get started, please follow the steps below:
 1. Fork this repository